 FERPA requires that specific information related to a student's educational records may not be shared with anyone (including parents) other than the student.
-The law does not consider age, so even if you are under the age of 18-or if you are 18 but have not yet graduated high school-the privacy laws shall apply.
+The law does not consider age, so even if you are under the age of 18-or if you are 18, but haven't yet graduated high school-the privacy laws shall apply.
 Faculty or staff may not discuss private matters, class performance, grades, etc. with a student's parents or guardian unless the student chooses to sign the written authorization.

 Unless students complete the Authorization to Release Student Information form, your educational records may not be shared.
 FERPA does allow us to share student records and information with high school counselors and administration.
-A copy of our authorization form is available on the Ridgewater website.
+The online "Authorization to release student information" form can be found here.

 Please note: the decision to release student records is the student's choice.
 This is a legal document and should only be completed by the student.
-One thing that is often misunderstood about FERPA is that if the student signs a release, we keep parents "in the loop."
+One thing that is often misunderstood about FERPA is that if a release is signed by the student, we keep parents "in the loop."
 This is not the case.
 A FERPA release does not mean we send parents copies of emails sent to the student, nor that courtesy phone calls are made regarding progress.